-The most sort after things to do in Rome are:
+The most sort of things to do in Rome are:

 1. Basilica di Santa Maria Maggiore

-The Church has been renovated and restructured many time over the past centuries, however the 13th century mosaic art form along the outer walls of the basilica still remains as the most stunning designs of them all.
+The Church has been renovated and restructured much time over the past centuries, however, the 13th-century mosaic art form along the outer walls of the basilica still remains as the most stunning designs of them all.